unlaunch/documentation/_docs/attributes/index.md

 </div>

 #### 3. Pass Attributes in the SDK
 You can now start passing attributes in your application through Unlaunch SDKs and they'll be assigned appropriate variation based on the value of the attribute.
-For example, in JavaScript, you'd do something like this:
+JavaScript and Java examples showing how to pass attributes are shown below.
+For more information, refer to your [SDK guide](../sdks/index).

 ##### 3a.
 JavaScript Example
 ```javascript